Founded in 1903, Copa del Rey is the oldest football competition in Spain.

 Here is everything you need to know about Copa del Rey.

-In total, 120 teams enter the Copa del Rey, going all the way down to the regional leagues in the sixth tier.
+In total, 125 teams enter the Copa del Rey, going all the way down to the regional leagues in the sixth tier.

-10 fixtures take place in the preliminary round, with the 10 triumphant teams advancing to the first round stage where La Liga and Segunda Division teams enter the competition.
+10 fixtures take place in the two-legged preliminary round, with the 10 triumphant teams advancing to the first round stage where La Liga and Segunda Division teams enter the competition.

 The Copa del Rey is seeded, meaning the teams from the lowest divisions are drawn against top-flight opponents.
 Local seeding also applies, meaning the matches are played at the home stadium of the team in the lower division.